 Overnight: $45 KOA, Arco

-Day 8, Wed 26 Sep: Gran Teton National Park
+Day 8, Wed 26 Sep: Grand Teton National Park

 We drove along H20 through Idaho Falls, H26 to Swan Valley, then H33 and H22 into Jackson Hole.
 B reports that driving the 28ft motorhome on these roads to Jackson Hole was easy peasy.
-The weather was good so we didn’t have to contend with that.
+The weather was good so we didn’t have to contend with that either.

 Driving into Jackson Hole, Wyoming got us all excited.
 Its a lively place with a picturesque main street and snowcapped mountains.
 I would not want to be there in peak season, though.
 It seems like one of those places that could get overcrowded quickly.